 Chris Folayan advises other e-commerce platforms including Response Architects.
 In July 2022, Response Architect signed an exclusive deal with Alibaba to launch livestream shopping platform called Penda across Africa.
 The rollout will start from major markets on the continent including Nigeria, Kenya, and Ghana.

 Mall for Africa is an e-commerce store that helps African shoppers buy goods and services from US and UK retailers.
 Shoppers in Africa also do not have to worry about credit cards and local payment issues, as the company has a secure local payment option.

-By linking goods, services, and payment options, Mall for Africa makes it possible for US and UK stores to sell to Africans at zero risks.
+By linking goods, services, and payment options, Mall for Africa makes it possible for US and UK stores to sell to Africans at zero risk.
 Mall for Africa also provides shipping services, thereby taking away all the risks of fraud, chargebacks, and customs clearing that these brands may face.

-Chris Folayan’s Dreams for E-Commerce in Africa
+Chris Folayan’s dreams for e-commerce in Africa

 In addition to its primary designation as an e-commerce brand, Mall for Africa also empowers other African brands.
 According to Chris, one of Mall for Africa’s key mandates is to put African brands out to the world.

 The company has a franchise, MedZone, which is in charge of deliveries for hospitals.
 This is in fulfillment of Chris Folayan’s dream of harmonizing e-commerce with healthcare.
-Thus, partnering hospitals have seen a considerable increase in the quality and availability of healthcare equipment.
+Consequently, partner hospitals have seen a considerable increase in the quality and availability of healthcare equipment.

 “We also have plans to expand to Ghana, Tanzania, Congo, Ethiopia, Botswana, and more African countries where we are currently doing some market analysis.”